mlessmann/NMF/MIGRATION.md

 CodeGen is missing the CodeDom API, which will be included in .NET Standard 2.0 (as seen by milestone tag [here](https://github.com/dotnet/corefx/issues?utf8=%E2%9C%93&q=label%3Aarea-System.CodeDom%20)).
 The other projects depend on CodeGen and therefore don't compile either.

-### What fails their tests

-* EcoreInterop
-* Expressions.Configuration
-* Expressions.Models
-* Models
-* Synchronizations

-Currently, 98 unit tests are failing in total.
-All of them are due to missing automatic metamodel discovery in the `MetaRepository` and `ModelRepository` classes.
-This functionality is missing because the AppDomain concept was dropped in .NET Core.

-### Minor missing features and temporary workarounds
+### Feature differences

+* The metamodel discovery in `MetaRepository` has been completely revamped.
+Since the AppDomain concept was discontinued in .NET Core, we can no longer react dynamically whenever a new assembly is loaded.
+Instead, we take advantage of the new `*.deps.json` file using the `Microsoft.Extensions.DependencyModel` package.
+The file contains the dependencies between all assemblies of the program at compile time.
+We simply walk the dependency graph and check all assemblies for metamodels.
+Therefore we only have to trigger the metamodel discovery once.
+Since dynamically loaded assemblies (i.e. via LoadBytes()) are not supported by this method, the user can now trigger metamodel discovery on a specific assembly manually.
 * The XML and XMI Serializers no longer call the methods of `ISupportInitialize` during deserialization.
 The interface was removed in .NET Core.
 * During unit test execution, the working directoy is set wrongly.
 Instead of the directory of the test assembly, it defaults to the Visual Studio installation path.
-[This is a known bug](https://github.com/Microsoft/vstest/issues/311) which has already been fixed, but not deployed.
+[This is a known bug in MSTest v2](https://github.com/Microsoft/vstest/issues/311) which has already been fixed, but not deployed.
 To fix this issue temporarily, there are 2 TODOs in the ModelRepository class, which set the working directory manually.
 * The Benchmarks library targets .NET Standard 1.5 instead of 1.4, because it depends on the CommandLineParser nuget package, which targets 1.5.

 ## TODO

-* Find a solution for the missing metamodel discovery.
-We need two functions: get a list of all currently loaded assemblies (a replacement for `AppDomain.CurrentDomain.GetAssemblies()`) and some mechanism that lets us know when a new assembly has been loaded (a replacement for the `AppDomain.CurrentDomain.AssemblyLoad` event).
-Possible approaches are the nuget packages containing `AssemblyLoadContext` or `DependencyModel`.
 * Wait for CodeDom to be released for .NET Standard (probably in 2.0), then port the depending libraries to it.
 * Find a replacement for the Genetic Algorithm Framework used by Incerator.
 * Update the nuget package generation.